firebase/geofire-java/README.md

-The GeoQuery search area can be changed with `setCenter` and `setRadius` Key exited and key entered events will be triggered for keys moving in and out of the old and new search area respecitively.
+The GeoQuery search area can be changed with `setCenter` and `setRadius` Key exited and key entered events will be triggered for keys moving in and out of the old and new search area respectively.
 No key moved events will be triggered.

 Updating the search area can be helpful for e.g. updating the query to the new visible map area after a user scrolls.